grconnor/python_learning/notes.md

-object - a particular instance of a class. constructor - code that runs when an object is created. inheritannce - the ability to extend a class to make a new class.
+object - a particular instance of a class. constructor - code that runs when an object is created. inheritannce - the ability to extend a class to make a new class. database - contains many tables. relation (or table) - contains tuples and attributes. tuple (or row) - a set of field that generally represents an "object" like a person or a music track. attribute (also column or field) - one of possibly many elements of data corresponding to the object represented by the row.

+SQL:

+CREATE TABLE Users(
+  name VARCHAR(128),
+  email VARCHAR(128)
+)
+INSERT INTO Users(name, email) VALUES ("Kristin", "kf@umich.edu" DELETE FROM Users WHERE email="ted@umich.edu"
+UPDATE Users SET name="Charles" WHERE email="csev@umich.edu"
+SELECT * FROM Users
+SELECT * FROM Users WHERE email="csev@umich.edu"
+SELECT * FROM Users ORDER BY email